-October 2020–February 2021: We will visit groups in the neighborhood to discuss issues and gather information.
+October 2020–April 2021: We will visit groups in the neighborhood to discuss issues and gather information.

-March–July 2021: Share draft plan incorporating what we learned and showing options for everyone to discuss, and criticize
+April–July 2021: Write and share draft plan incorporating what we learned and showing options for everyone to discuss, and criticize

 August–September 2021: Draft and publish a final plan and organize to put it into action!